virtualstores/tt2/usecase-shop-and-go.md

         }
 ```

-When this step is done, you can get a list of the stores by calling: `TT2.activeStores`

-You can show the list of the stores to the user and choose one.

 ## Initiate Store

 <img align="top" src="res/usecases/Initiate%20Store.svg">
 <p>

-When the user chose a store you can initialize the selected store by calling:
+When the user chooses a store you can initialize the selected store by calling:

   ```kotlin
   TT2.initStore(